 But beyond a top-loaded cast and the 72 gowns & get-ups Edith Head whipped up for the leading lady (complimented by $3.5 mil worth of diamonds loaned by Harry Winston) it’s a loud, labored dud.
 Directed by J. Lee Thompson, it had script pedigree from Betty Comden & Adolph Green, but the gags, spun off the films running-joke premise, fall flat, with laughs few and far between in 110 minutes that soon tick from passive star-gazing to active clock-watching.

-MacLaine—who sets a record for screeching here—plays a cartoonish small-town gal who yearns for simplicity but has a knack for marrying guys who strike it rich and are then undone (to death) by greed and excess, dying in slapstick fashion, to make room for the next husband/segment/repeated joke.
+MacLaine—who tries to set a record for screeching here—plays a cartoonish small-town gal who yearns for simplicity but has a knack for marrying guys who strike it rich and are then undone (to death) by greed and excess, dying in slapstick fashion, to make room for the next husband/segment/repeated joke.
 It seems a lock for fun, since MacLaine had proven ability with comedy—given the right director–which Thompson is not—and the line-up of men: Paul Newman, Robert Mitchum, Dean Martin, Gene Kelly, Dick Van Dyke and Robert Cummings.
 They do what they can, (or feel like) but it’s strained, garish and the noise level grates, with every other bit tagged with a “have Shirley scream here” moment.
 High point is a pretty good dance number with Kelly that shows off MacLaine’s killer legs.
 Mitchum has the best exit.

 With Margaret Dumont (81 in her last role), Reginald Gardiner and Burt Mustin.
 Hoofing in the crowd somewhere is 26-year-old hopeful Teri Garr, logging one of five movie gigs that year (Kissin’ Cousins, Viva Las Vegas, Roustabout and Pajama Party).
 Also smiling in one of a quintet of background flashes she made in ’64 is starlet Barbara Bouchet.
 Tom Conway, once well-known as ‘The Falcon’, is ignominiously demoted to a bit part, in the last of his 77 credits.